tacoinfra/conseil-kms/README.md

 ## About

-`kms-conseil` is a library which provides [ConseilJS](https://github.com/cryptonomic/conseiljs) `Signer` and `KeyStore` interfaces for working with keys stored in [AWS KMS].
+`kms-conseil` is a library which provides [ConseilJS](https://github.com/cryptonomic/conseiljs) `Signer` and `KeyStore` interfaces for working with keys stored in [AWS KMS](https://aws.amazon.com/kms/).
 This library acts as a binding between ConseilJS and AWS KMS for working with operations in [Tezos](https://tezos.com/).

 For more information on ConseilJS, see the [ConseilJS Documentation](https://cryptonomic.github.io/ConseilJS/#/).